Songs for a Tailor: Background

 After performing with various blues bands in his youth, Bruce rose to prominence in the rock world as a member of influential rock band Cream.
 After the group disbanded in 1969, Bruce began releasing solo material.
 Songs for a Tailor, released in September 1969, was Bruce's debut solo release, but chronologically his second solo album; Things We Like, his first solo recording, was released a year later.

 The album was titled in tribute to Jeannie Franklyn ("Genie the Tailor"), a clothing designer who designed wardrobes for Cream and was also the girlfriend of Fairport Convention guitarist Richard Thompson (and, according to Bruce's 2010 biography Composing Himself, an ex-lover of Bruce).
 In 1969, Franklyn wrote Bruce a letter requesting that he "[s]ing some high notes for me," a letter that reached him on 14 May 1969, two days after she was killed in a motor vehicle accident in Fairport Convention's touring van.
 Bruce received the letter on his 26th birthday.

 A blues and jazz musician by background who had studied Bach and Scottish folk music as a child, Bruce produced a debut effort that was musically diverse.
 Songs for a Tailor was described in Music Week on its 2003 reissue as "an impressive effort defying musical categorisation".
-Two of the songs—"Weird of Hermiston" and "The Clearout"—had originally been penned for possible inclusion on the 1967 Cream album Disraeli Gears.
+Two of the songs—"Weird of Hermiston" and "The Clearout"—had originally been penned for possible inclusion on the 1967 Cream album Disraeli Gears, but were deemed too uncommercial by Cream's U.S. label Atlantic/Atco Records for release on that record.
+Bruce's dissatisfaction at this is noted in the liner notes for Cream's box set Those Were the Days: "I played them for Ahmet (Atlantic executive Ahmet Ertegun), Tommy (producer/engineer Tom Dowd), and whoever else was around ... they thought it was rubbish, just psychedelic hogwash."
+Demo versions of the two songs, recorded by Cream in early 1967, are included on Those Were the Days.
 However, the album was not simply a continuation of Bruce's material for Cream, but displayed more of the musician's diversity.

+Pete Brown's lyrics for "Never Tell Your Mother She's Out of Tune" were inspired by a story told to him by Chris Spedding, who was the guitarist for Brown's band Pete Brown and his Battered Ornaments, and coincidentally played on most of the songs on Songs for a Tailor but not on "Never Tell Your Mother She's Out of Tune".
+Spedding's mother was a singer, and at one of her shows he complained that one of the string players was out of tune, which made his mother very upset.